spatialos/UnrealGDK/.github/pull-request-template.md

 Describe your changes here.

 #### Release note
-REQUIRED: Enter a simple message for this commit which will go in the release notes.
-Prefix with "Bugfix:" or "Feature:".
-(Documentation changes are exempt)
+REQUIRED: Add a release note to the `##Unreleased` section of CHANGELOG.md.
+You can find guidance for writing useful release notes [here](../SpatialGDK/Extras/internal-documentation/how-to-write-good-release-notes.md).
+Documentation changes are exempt from this requirement.

 #### Tests
 How did you test these changes prior to submitting this pull request?